 Connection of Gum Disease and Alzheimer’s

 While the cause of Alzheimer’s has long been a mystery, new research suggests that a bacteria which occurs with gum disease is highly likely to be present in patients suffering from Alzheimer’s.
-It’s called P. gingivalis and multiple independent studies of mice and the brains of older individuals who both had Alzheimer’s and do not show that its presence can both worsen the effects of the disease — and that it can exist in the brain some 10 to 20 years before onset.
+It’s called P. gingivalis and multiple independent studies of mice and the brains of older individuals who both had Alzheimer’s and those who did not show its presence can both worsen the effects of the disease — and that it can exist in the brain some 10 to 20 years before onset.
 This suggests that rather than being an effect of Alzheimer’s, P. gingivalis may actually be the cause itself.

 How does P. gingivalis enter the brain?
 That is still a question mark, but it may make its way through periodontal pockets that develop beneath the gum line in patients who have gum disease.
 That’s why we now believe more than ever that the prevention of gum disease is crucial for your lasting oral and overall health.